shaman2016scratch/dash-cloudserver/README.md

 By default the server is listening on ws://localhost:9080/.
 To change the port or enable wss://, read below.

-To use a local cloud variable server in forkphorus, you can use the `chost` URL parameter, for example: https://forkphorus.github.io/?chost=ws://localhost:9080/

-You can do a similar thing in TurboWarp with the `cloud_host` URL parameter: https://turbowarp.org/?cloud_host=ws://localhost:9080/
+You can do a similar thing in Dashblocks with the `cloud_host` URL parameter: https://dashblocks.github.io/?cloud_host=ws://localhost:9080/

 ## Configuration